+Please bring a dressing gown with you and a pair of slippers.
 Please leave all valuables at home.
 The hospital cannot accept responsibility for these items.

-What happens when I arrive in the Endoscopy Unit?
+What happens when I arrive at the Endoscopy Unit?

-Soon after you arrive, you will be reviewed or seen by a nurse who will ask you a few questions about your medical condition and any past surgery or illness you have had.
-This is to confirm that you are fit enough to undergo the colonoscopy examination.
+Soon after you arrive you will be seen by a nurse who will ask you a few questions about your medical condition and any past surgery or illness you have had.
+This is to confirm that you are fit enough to undergo the gastroscopy and colonoscopy examinations.
 The nurse will record your heart rate, blood pressure and oxygen levels.
 If you are diabetic, your blood glucose level will also be recorded.

 The nurse will also make sure you understand the examination and you will be able to ask any further questions or raise any concerns you may have.
 The nurse will ask you for your signed consent form.
-If you have not already signed the consent form the endoscoptist will be able to answer any questions you still have or talk to you about any concerns.
+If you have not already signed the consent form the endoscopist will be able to answer any questions you still have or talk to you about any concerns.

-The nurse will also ask you about your arrangements for getting home after your colonoscopy.
-If you have decided to have a sedative, you must be accompanied home.
-(See page 5)
+The nurse will also ask you about your arrangements for getting home after your examinations as you must be accompanied home after a sedative.
+(See page 8)